chadgevans/HIV_Survival_Analysis/HIV_Survival_Analysis.md

     ## Wald test            = 11.81  on 1 df,   p=0.0005903
     ## Score (logrank) test = 12.33  on 1 df,   p=0.0004464

 Proportional Hazards models and AFT models must be interpreted in a different way.
-While AFT models give the percentage change in survival time o for hazard model, Cox models give the percentage change in the hazard, following the formula here:
+AFT models give the percentage change in survival time for a hazard model.
+Cox models give the percentage change in the hazard, following the formula here:

 h(t)=h0(t)exp(β′x)

 In this case, the effect of past IV drug use on time to death has an estimated coefficient of 0.8309.
 Exponentiated, this means that subjects with a history of IV drug multiply their baseline hazard (h0(t)) by a factor of 2.3.
-Their risk of dying from AIDS is 130% (100\*(e^beta -1) higher than subjects without IV drug histories.
+Their risk of dying from AIDS is 130% (100\*(e^beta -1) higher than subjects without IV drug histories (at all time points).
+Importantly, Cox models state that this is the impact on the subject's hazard at any given time, t.
+It does not, however, imply an expansion (or contraction) of the lifespan of the subject.

 Now let's build a more comprehensive model.